stagvant/BBDBG/README.md

 - Modifies Bloodborne a FromSoftware game before boot.
 - Activates debug camera once the player enters cutscene.
 - Activates developer menu which grants more freedom.
+- Redirects lock on target taking control of entity.
 - Activates TopMenuDebug in the options menu.
 - Additionally framepacing issues were fixed.
 - Disables motion blur which caused issues.